torvalds/linux/Documentation/admin-guide/rtc.rst

 =======================================
-Real Time Clock (RTC) Drivers for Linux
+Real Time Clock (RTC) Drivers for GNU/Linux
 =======================================

-When Linux developers talk about a "Real Time Clock", they usually mean something that tracks wall clock time and is battery backed so that it works even with system power off.
+When GNU/Linux developers talk about a "Real Time Clock", they usually mean something that tracks wall clock time and is battery backed so that it works even with system power off.
 Such clocks will normally not track the local time zone or daylight savings time -- unless they dual boot